 Climbing mountains are always fun, especially when you aren’t sure what to expect.
 But, whether you are an experienced climber, just doing it for a hobby or are testing the waters, there’s always a danger when you overestimate your capabilities – or underestimate the mountain itself.

 At just 820 MASL, you probably wouldn’t expect much out of Mt.
 Hambubuyog, located in Ginatilan, Cebu.
-In fact, the peak itself is home to the Divine Mercy Chapel and can easily be accessed by any mode of transportation – if you can dare ride on a bike, that is.

 But, you know how climbing enthusiasts can be: the more difficult the trail, the better it becomes.
 Plus, it makes for better stories, too.